 By participating in this program, students will gain an understanding of the connections between energy and social development.
 More specifically how one of the world’s largest hydroelectric dams can shape the politics and economics of Brazil and Paraguay.

 Students in Paraguay will focus on the question of how Paraguay can use its renewable energy surplus to jumpstart sustainable development.
 Through community contacts in NGOs and scholarly collaborations at Paraguayan universities, students will assess and even give input on public policy interventions, development projects, and social ventures that are ecologically, socially, and financially sustainable.
 Students will design, present, and publish policy recommendations.

 In Brazil, Portuguese or Spanish would be beneficial, but is not required.
-There is a Portuguese intensive one-semester course in spring 2020: Portuguese 112 – accelerated elementary Portuguese.

 Coursework: No specific coursework is required.
 However, applications will be stronger from students with a background or training in energy, environmental sciences, justice, or economics.
-Students are encouraged to take at least one of the courses listed in Curricular Connections, below.

 Personal Qualities: Students should be able to work on projects with autonomy.
 Must be open to working closely with other students and community partners.